 Rather than being political, Valborg is originally a religious celebration.
 In many countries, Saint Walpurga, an English missionary who went to Germany is commemorated on the last weekend of April.
 However, St. Walpurga’s eve supersedes a much older pagan custom that welcomed the spring.

 Welcoming the Spring

-In modern Sweden the emphasis of the Valborg celebrations certainly seems more focused on welcoming in the spring than remembrance of the Christian saint.
-This is a country that has lain under a thick blanket of ice and snow for over five months and at the first sight of the sun the Swedes are quick to start their spring-time celebrations.
+In modern Sweden, Valborg focuses on the return of warmer weather more than the memory of a Christian saint.
+For months, the country has lain under thick ice, and Swedes are keen to greet the sun.
 Who can blame them?
-This is the time of year when the flowers are starting to grow and buds are appearing back on the trees.
+At this time of year, flowers are growing, and buds are appearing back on the trees.
 What better reason to have a big party?

-If the day is sunny, as this year’s Valborg was, then you will find Swedish parks and streets full of people of all ages, sunbathing and eating picnics.
-Student towns such as Lund or Uppsala draw the biggest crowds but most towns and villages will have their own events.
-The whole country is swept away in festive cheer.
-For many young people it is the first time that they will try alcohol.
+If the day is sunny, as this year’s Valborg was, Swedish parks and streets are full of people sunbathing and eating picnics.
+Student towns such as Lund or Uppsala draw the biggest crowds, but most towns and villages stage their own events.
+Festive cheer sweeps across the country.
+For many young people, it is the first time they will try alcohol.

 As the day closes, huge bonfires light up the cities as choirs sing traditional songs about the spring.
 Finally, bright fireworks light the darkening sky.
 To a native Brit, it is nice to stand watching the display without being laden in the winter woollies (and, of course, an umbrella) that are necessary for British Bonfire Night.

 The party continues late into the night.
 For those wishing to avoid the underage drinking that often occurs on this night, it is best to head home early in search of a baked potato!